deadsnakes/python3.3/Doc/library/zipfile.rst

    *mode* parameter, if included, must be one of the following: ``'r'`` (the default), ``'U'``, or ``'rU'``.
 Choosing ``'U'`` or  ``'rU'`` will enable :term:`universal newlines` support in the read-only object.  *pwd* is the password used for encrypted files.
-Calling  :meth:`open` on a closed ZipFile will raise a  :exc:`RuntimeError`.
+Calling  :meth:`.open` on a closed ZipFile will raise a  :exc:`RuntimeError`.

    .. note::